aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 (or, on a headless machine) $ xvfb-run -a npm test
 ```

-This will store the images of the failed tests (i.e., where there are visible differences) in `build/images/diff`.
+This will store the images of the failed tests (i.e. where there are visible differences) in `build/images/diff`.
 Visually inspect these images (including the diff image), and if you're happy with the output you can simply submit your changes.
 Be sure to include the before, after, and diff images in your pull request.

 ## How it Works